 Then there’s the whiteboard challenge.
 As the name suggests, you’ll be presented with a problem and asked to design the solution there and then, documenting your entire process on a whiteboard and talking the panel through it as you go.

-With any design challenge, be it take-home or an on-the-spot whiteboard challenge, the key is to clarify assumptions and show your process.
-How you approach the problem, how you lay out your initial assumptions and how you discuss your process are more important than the final result.
+With any design challenge, be it a take-home or an on-the-spot whiteboard challenge, the key is to clarify assumptions and show your process.
+How you approach the problem, how you lay out your initial assumptions, and how you discuss your process are more important than the final result.

 So there you have it: 11 essential UX design interview questions and how to answer them.

 For further tips on how to prepare for UX interview questions, check out this video where career specialist Alessandro Di Dedda shares their expert advice on how to prepare for a UX design interview.
 And remember, the way you tell your story is as important as your answers themselves.

 You might also find these articles useful: